 Florida’s workers’ compensation laws are so complex that an independent organization was appointed by the state legislature to interpret and oversee them.
 The Florida Office of the Judges of Compensation Claims (OJCC) is responsible for adjudicating worker’s compensation disputes across 17 District Offices.

-Dolman Law Group has extensive experience representing worker’s compensation claims made by those suffering from loss of wages, physical and mental disabilities, and the stressful costs associated with the aftermath of on the job injuries.
+Sibley Dolman Gipe Accident Injury Lawyers, PA has extensive experience representing worker’s compensation claims made by those suffering from loss of wages, physical and mental disabilities, and the stressful costs associated with the aftermath of on the job injuries.
 Furthermore, we work on a contingency basis, meaning that you never have to pay us directly out of pocket.
 During a free consultation with an attorney, we can discuss the details of your incident, what should happen next, and how you can proceed.
 We are proud of our reputation and dependability; let us show you how we earned it.
 Call us today at (727) 451-6900.